 Non-Motorized Vehicles.

 Bicycles shall be operated as closely to the right hand side of the path, trail, or roadway as conditions permit and shall be ridden single file.
-It shall be unlawful: To operate a bicycle in a manner which endangers pedestrians, oneself, or other bicyclists.
+It shall be unlawful to operate a bicycle in a manner which endangers pedestrians, oneself, or other bicyclists.

 Persons violating any of the above provisions may also be evicted from said park or park land.